Exclusive: Philippines fixer paid $30 million by Okada's Universal - sources

 | TOKYO/SAN FRANCISCO

-TOKYO/SAN FRANCISCO Japanese billionaire Kazuo Okada's Universal Entertainment funneled at least $30 million to an ex-consultant for the Philippines gaming authority who is now at the center of a bribery investigation, according to sources and company records.
+TOKYO/SAN FRANCISCO Japanese billionaire Kazuo Okada's Universal Entertainment 6425.OS funnelled at least $30 million (£18.7 million) to an ex-consultant for the Philippines gaming authority who is now at the centre of a bribery investigation, according to sources and company records.

 A Hong Kong firm established by Okada's Universal sent the money to Manila-based consultant Rodolfo Soriano in a series of payments in the first half of 2010, according to a review of company records and interviews with more than a dozen current and former employees and people familiar with the investigation.